iPlug2/iPlug2/Examples/README.md

 * **IPlugResponsiveUI** : An example of how to make a responsive UI that adapts to the platform window that can be maximized and resized using the OS window chrome.
 * **IPlugOSCEditor** : Demonstrates how to use the Open Sound Control classes in iPlug2, as well as the IWebViewControl
 * **IPlugReaperExtension** : This is a template project for making a [Reaper Extension](http://reaper.fm/sdk/plugin/plugin.php).
 No realtime audio processing code, obviously.
 Making a reaper extension can be painful since it is all based around the Win32 APIs.
 This abstracts away some of the nastyness.
-* **IPlugReaperPlugin** : This is a plugin that calls Reaper API functions [Reaper Extension](http://reaper.fm/sdk/plugin/plugin.php).
+* **IPlugReaperPlugin** : This is a plugin that calls [Reaper Reascript API](https://www.reaper.fm/sdk/reascript/reascripthelp.html#c) functions.
 Supports VST2, VST3 and CLAP formats.
+Also allows embedded UIs.
 * **IPlugConvoEngine** : UI-less example of WDL_ConvoEngine that reports a delay to the host for plugin-delay-compensation (PDC)

 * **IPlugCocoaUI** : An iOS/macOS project using AppKit/UIKit for the user interface